MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 When interacting with your customers over email, you often need to update your CRM system with the latest information.
 Manually updating the CRM system every time you interact with customers via email can be time-consuming and error prone.
 Additionally, it could potentially add noise to the CRM system, by overloading records with email exchanges.

-Sales Copilot uses AI to summarize email conversations and provides you with options to copy the summary and to add the summary to your CRM system as a note to a record.
+Copilot for Sales uses AI to summarize email conversations and provides you with options to copy the summary and to add the summary to your CRM system as a note to a record.

 When available, the summary includes information whether budget, stakeholders, need, and timing are mentioned in the email or not.
 This information is displayed only for external emails and when detected with a high probability by AI.